redox-os/orbital/ROADMAP.md

           * That would allow some internal re-org between orbclient and orbital-core (e.g. "core" structs such as Color are IMHO part of orbital-core).
 Backwards compatibility for any app _outside_ combined orbital and orbutils can be taken care of by re-exports.
-  * It looks like the simple example in Orbital, is a duplication of an example in orbclient
+* Examples
-* Examples in orbital and some other places are not compiled in CI.
+  * Examples are not compiled in CI.
 If what they show is covered in orbutils, consider deleting them and just referring people to orbutils
+  * It looks like the simple example in Orbital, is a duplication of an example in orbclient.
+If so, remove it and add a reference in the README.md to the other repo and it's examples
 * Update all components/crates to the latest edition (2021)
   * I see fields named "async" that is a reserved keyword and will need changing
 * Add doc comments and doc tests to API methods for use by application developers
   * Deploy "cargo doc" generated docs somewhere
 * Improve testing, stability and ease contributions
   * Improve test coverage, have the tests run in CI and don't merge if not green
     * More extensive test coverage makes contributions easier and more reliable for all, but especially for new developers
   * All crates have CI/CD added to them to make sure they compile at least
       * Remove all obsolete references to travis CI?
+      * orbutils has no gitlab CI running
       * TBD (see above) on which OSes
+      * Modify repo settings to now allow merging red MRs?
 * Would we consider bundling other utils in their place, if we find good rust-based alternatives?
 * Ease adoption of redox via more feature parity of orbital
   * Make it easier for users to work with redox, coming from macos and linux (windows?) by implementing more desktop